How to watch NFL in the UK | TV fixtures on Sky Sports, Channel 5 and BBC

 More TV games to be announced

-Cleveland Browns v Cincinnati Bengals (1am) Sky Sports NFL / Main Event / NOW TV
+Jacksonville Jaguars v Miami Dolphins (1am) Sky Sports NFL / Main Event / NOW TV

-Indianapolis Colts v Minnesota Vikings (5pm) Sky Sports NFL / NOW TV
+Buffalo Bills v Los Angeles Rams (6pm) Sky Sports NFL / NOW TV

-Houston Texans v Baltimore Ravens (9:15pm) Sky Sports NFL / Main Event / NOW TV
+Seattle Seahawks v Dallas Cowboys (9:25pm) Sky Sports NFL / NOW TV

-Seattle Seahawks v New England Patriots (1:20am) Sky Sports NFL / Main Event / NOW TV / Channel 5
+New Orleans Saints v Green Bay Packers (1:20am) Sky Sports NFL / Main Event / NOW TV / Channel 5

-Las Vegas Raiders v New Orleans Saints (1am) Sky Sports NFL / Main Event / NOW TV
+Baltimore Ravens v Kansas City Chiefs (1am) Sky Sports NFL / Main Event / NOW TV

 If you’re looking for something else to watch check out our TV Guide.